jstyrud/WASP-CBSS-BT/README.md

 After the episode you will be given a reward based on performance.
 For every heavy object delivered to the delivery table, 2 points are awarded.
 For every light object you will get 1 point.
 If at any given time step a conveyor is full when an object would otherwise have spawned, the rest of the factory is kept waiting and you receive a penalty of -0.5 points for blocked heavy objects and -0.25 points for blocked light objects.
 Finally we will remove 0.2 points for every node in the behavior tree so smaller trees are better.

 ### Example
 You delivered 1 heavy object and 3 light objects, but you were to slow so 2 heavy objects were blocked and 10 light objects.
 Your tree consists of 25 nodes.
-The total score becomes:
+The total fitness becomes:
 2 * 1 + 1 * 3 – 0.5 * 2 – 0.25 * 10 – 0.2 * 25 = -3.5

 ## Submitting your behavior tree and getting a score.
 Send an e-mail to jstyrud@kth.se and write your group name in the subject.
 Also put the names of all members of your group in the e-mail.
-We will then run your behavior tree on 100 episodes with different random seeds and your score is the average of those 100 episodes (tree size penalty is given every episode).
-We will then put your score up for everyone to see on this [document](https://docs.google.com/spreadsheets/d/1QsGNwj7DgN3P_k7Fnsj1gEzuOy0UmRV8gDhnfegFgFY/edit?usp=sharing), so that you can see how your solution compares to other..
+We will then run your behavior tree on 100 episodes with different random seeds and your fitness is the average of those 100 episodes (tree size penalty is given every episode).
+We will then put your fitness up for everyone to see on this [document](https://docs.google.com/spreadsheets/d/1QsGNwj7DgN3P_k7Fnsj1gEzuOy0UmRV8gDhnfegFgFY/edit?usp=sharing), so that you can see how your solution compares to others.
 You only get to submit once per group, so make it count!
 You will of course be able to test run a lot of different seeds by yourselves to make it robust, but we will not be giving any information on which seeds are run by us.

 ## Available behaviors